aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

-# AlphaFold2 Service on AWS
+# AlphaFold2 Webapp on AWS

 View this page in [Japanese(日本語)](README_ja.md)

-AlphaFold2 Service on AWS provides a web frontend that allows users to run AlphaFold2 or ColabFold using GUI.
+AlphaFold2 Webapp on AWS provides a web frontend that allows users to run AlphaFold2 or ColabFold using GUI.
 In addition, administrators can easily build an AlphaFold2 or ColabFold analysis environment with AWS CDK.

 <img src="doc/webui.png" width=500>